The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 It was announced at Budget 2018 that the planned change to the rent-a-room relief rules to add a shared occupancy condition would not be legislated in FA 2019.
 It would appear that this proposal was dropped following the responses to the draft Finance Bill 2019 legislation in favour of the shared occupancy amendment to lettings relief for principal private residence (PPR) relief (announced on the same day).

 To qualify for rent-a-room relief, the individual must receive rent or payment for goods / services (eg meals, cleaning and laundry) in respect of accommodation.
 The rent must accrue to the individual during the ‘income period’ (see below).
-The income must be otherwise chargeable to tax either as
+The income must be otherwise chargeable to tax either as trading income or property income (ie the income is not exempt by any other provision).

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.